small lotus divider graphic on neutral colored background.

 5. U.S. Food & Drug Administration.
 Dietary Supplements: What You Need to Know.

-(All sources are freely accessible via NIH, FDA, or Google Scholar.)
+All sources are freely accessible via NIH, FDA, or Google Scholar.

-Some links in this article may be affiliate links, which means this site many earn a small commission if you choose to make a purchase—at no additional cost to you.
-Products are included as examples based on formulation characteristics, not sponsorship.
+Transparency and Scope: Some links in this article may be affiliate links, which means Evidence First Wellness may earn a small commission if you choose to make a purchase, at no additional cost to you.
+Products are included as educational examples based on formulation characteristics, not sponsorship, and affiliate relationships do not determine editorial conclusions.

 Read More